robb-j/husky-cms/README.md

 | order     | number  | Where to put this content, 0 being earlier, 100 later |
 | noWrapper | boolean | If you don't want the content to be wrapped in a div  |

+**Ordering**

+The ordering numbers are arbitrary and are rendered lowest first.
+The card's markdown is rendered at order `50`, so less than that will be before the markdown and more than that will be after.

 #### Fetching cards

 Husky periodically fetches cards from Trello and puts them into redis at a predefined interval.